Rats, fleas, leaks, holes: Tenant wins $22,000 compensation for horror rental

 • Premium - Peter Lewis: Tenants need to know their rights

-"It was not an understatement to say that people's lives were at risk due to living in these premises," a recently released Tenancy Tribunal found.
+"It was not an understatement to say that people's lives were at risk due to living in these premises," a just-released Tenancy Tribunal decision found.

 Tigifagu's 10-month-old daughter went to hospital with bronchiolitis during the tenancy, while her mother also suffered ill health, adjudicator Nicola Maplesden said.